 It’s possible, depending on what’s causing your knee pain.
 For diagnostic purposes or for making small repairs, your orthopedic surgeon usually performs arthroscopic surgery.
 This allows them to make a few small incisions, insert a small camera, and make any necessary repairs.
 Arthroscopic knee surgeries are beneficial for repairing torn ligaments, removing damaged cartilage, and making other minor reconstruction repairs.

 If you have severe knee damage, you could need a knee replacement.
 With a partial knee replacement, your surgeon replaces your damaged knee bone with artificial materials.
-You only need a total knee replacement if your knee bones and cartilage are so worn they can’t be repaired or partially replaced, and there are exciting new technologies in regenerative medicine that are helping people avoid knee surgeries, so make sure to ask about those options when you come in to have us evaluate your knee!
+You only need a total knee replacement if your knee bones and cartilage are so worn they can’t be repaired or partially replaced.

 We recommend booking an appointment to have your knee looked at as soon as you feel pain.
 Your knees take a toll every day, absorbing shock with each and every step, and we don’t want your condition to get any worse.